 Cognitive Behavior Therapy: Therapeutic analysis and treatment by a sex therapist

-Platelet Rich Plasma (PRP) injection: (G shot / O shot) a relatively new procedure, that involves drawing a specific amount of your own blood and concentrating the platelets in blood plasma, by a special centrifuge device process to produce Platelet Rich Plasma, which is then injected, painlessly, into your anterior vaginal wall (G/O spot), the clitoris, and around the urethra; to enhance vaginal and clitoral tissue sensitivity, orgasmic response, improve urinary incontinence and vaginal lubrication.
+Platelet Rich Plasma (PRP) injection: (G spot / O spot injection) a relatively new procedure, that involves drawing a specific amount of your own blood and concentrating the platelets in blood plasma, by a special centrifuge device process to produce Platelet Rich Plasma, which is then injected, painlessly, into your anterior vaginal wall (G/O spot), the clitoris, and around the urethra; to enhance vaginal and clitoral tissue sensitivity, orgasmic response, improve urinary incontinence and vaginal lubrication.

 Platelet Rich Plasma (PRP) injection in the vagina and clitoris is a simple, painless, non surgical shot that delivers growth factors, known to stimulate collagen formation, activate stem cells, and increase flood flow to the injected area.
 These factors rejuvenate your vaginal and clitoral tissues, nerves, and vascular structure;. which in turn tighten vaginal tissue, improve clitoral sensation, and strengthen orgasmic response.
 Additional benefits include improvement in painful intercourse and urinary incontinence symptoms.